-In 2022 we launched the Connect Fund to invest in organisations working to close the employment gap faced by young people from ethnic minority backgrounds.
-The Impetus Leadership Academy (ILA) is the second strand of our race equity work: a leadership development programme designed to support talent from ethnic minority backgrounds in the UK youth sector to progress into senior leadership roles and contribute to the national conversation on issues facing young people in the UK.
-Since 2021, the ILA has supported 36 leaders, with two-thirds of participants progressing into senior leadership roles during the year-long programme.
+The Impetus Leadership Academy (ILA) is a strand of our race equity work: a leadership development programme designed to support talent from ethnic minority backgrounds in the UK youth sector to progress into senior leadership roles, and contribute to the national conversation on issues facing young people in the UK.

 Non-racism vs. anti-racism

-When starting the discussion on "non-racism", it’s important to first establish that race itself is a social construct, devised through colonisation, used to disempower certain groups, explained Chris.
-Racism is learnt, and so is prejudice, Yvonne shared - and we also need to learn how not to pre-judge others.
+When starting the discussion on "non-racism", it’s important to first establish that race itself is a social construct, devised through colonisation and used to disempower certain groups, explained Chris.
+Racism is learnt, and so is prejudice, Yvonne shared.
 Non-racism is passive, avoiding responsibility and allowing racism to persist, added Ashley – non-racism is where racism lives.

 Anti-racism, in contrast, is intentional and action-oriented.